Providing evidence-based information about menopause without hype or scaremongering

 Who is MenoClarity?

-We're a group of people including authors, doctors, broadcasters, journalists, professionals and academics concerned about negative narratives, and sometimes exaggerated or even incorrect information, associated with the menopause transition.
+We're a global group of people including authors, doctors, broadcasters, journalists, professionals and academics concerned about negative narratives, and sometimes exaggerated or even incorrect information, associated with the menopause transition.
 We seek to redress the balance and provide evidence-based information, without hype or scaremongering.
 We provide context to statistics and review research results.
 When it comes to menopause we want everyone to be prepared not scared.

 What have you presumed about menopause?
 Is it true?
 Or has it just been said so many times, it's become accepted truth?
 We evaluate what's true and what's myth, so you can make your own decisions.